Yemeni army destroys Houthi militias’ reinforcements, north of Naham - Yemen Watch

-On Tuesday, the National Army artillery demolished assemblies and reinforcements belonging to the Houthi militia, north of the Naham district (east of Sanaa), and inflicted great human and material losses.
+On Tuesday, the National Army artillery demolished assemblies and reinforcements belonging to the Houthi militia, north of the Nahham district (east of Sanaa), and inflicted great human and material losses.

 A military source told the media center of the armed forces, that the National Army artillery destroyed combat mechanisms and military groups carrying human reinforcements belonging to the Houthi militia north of the Gershb mountain range of the Directorate of Neham, and the bombing destroyed them and killed all those on board.